 Beyond the rocky reefs are sandy gutters and a vast plain of sand where leopard sharks love to rest on the bottom.
 Studies at the site by shark researchers have found that over 500 leopard sharks visit Manta Bommie each year, making it the world’s best dive site to see these wonderfully pattern sharks.
 On most dives you will see a dozen or more leopard sharks, but sometimes there are so many that they are impossible to count.

 But the manta rays and leopard sharks are not the only elasmobranchs found at Manta Bommie.
 Resting in the ledges are banded wobbegongs, spotted wobbegongs, ornate wobbegongs, blind sharks and brown-banded bamboo sharks.
-White-spotted eagle rays are also commonly observed soaring around the reef.
-While resting or feeding in the sand are Coral Sea maskrays, blotched fantail rays, pink stingrays, broad cowtail rays and the occasional reticulated whipray.
+Spotted eagle rays are also commonly observed soaring around the reef.
+While resting or feeding in the sand are Coral Sea maskrays, blotched fantail rays, pink whiprays, broad cowtail rays and the occasional Australian whipray.
 But another impressive visitor are the large white-spotted guitarfish, with dozens seen on some dives.

 Naturally the site is also home to a good variety of reef and pelagic fish, with divers commonly seeing gropers, lionfish, scorpionfish, sweetlips, morwong, snappers, porcupinefish, angelfish, butterflyfish, wrasse and schools of trevally.